larryknaebelobsidian/kingdom/Questions.md

 Who gets translated and when? (this seems to be related to rewards ([[Proposition 135.
 The doctrine of the Kingdom in full accord with the Scriptural doctrine of the judgment of believers,.|Prop.
 135]]) for the faithful)

 Prop.
-149 - Peters says the conflageration comes BEFORE the millenium.
+149 - Peters says the conflagration comes BEFORE the millennium.
 How does this agree with Revelation 21 (AFTER) Revelation 20?